it-innovation/EXPERImonitor/README.md

 Binaries
 --------

-Java artifacts (JAR, source code and JavaDoc) can be found in the [IT Innovation maven repository](http://repo.it-innovation.soton.ac.uk/maven2/release/uk/ac/soton/itinnovation/experimedia/)
+Java artifacts (JAR, source code and JavaDoc) can be found in the [IT Innovation maven repository](http://repo.it-innovation.soton.ac.uk/maven2/release/uk/ac/soton/itinnovation/experimedia/).
+Non-java binaries are not available to download at the moment.

 Documentation
 -------------

-The primary source of EXPERImonitor documentation can be found in the ['doc' folder](./doc/manual_source/index.rst) or online at [docs.experimedia.eu](http://docs.experimedia.eu/EXPERImonitor/).
+The primary source of EXPERImonitor documentation can be found in the ['doc' folder](./doc/manual_source/index.rst) or online at [ReadTheDocs](http://experimonitor.readthedocs.org/en/latest/).
 The documentation is written in RST format; readers have a choice of generating a printable version in a variety of formats including HTML and PDF.
 Your distribution may have [pre-built documentation](./doc/manual/html) or you can build it yourself following the [instructions provided](./doc/README.txt).

 [Javadoc for the source code](./doc/javaDoc) is included in packaged distributions (or from the maven repository).
 In addition to this, supplementary READMEs relating to EXPERImonitor client development can be found in the ['samples' folder](./samples).